giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/readme2.md

 is therefore not a lookup operation on a predefined list of sections.
 It is the evaluation of the continuous CSF representation at the requested global coordinate.

-$$
-z ;\mapsto; \text{section}(z),
-$$

-from which geometry, participation values, sectional properties, plots, and exported data can be evaluated at any location along the member.

-The stacking operation extends this continuous description beyond a single interval.
-Each YAML file defines a continuous CSF interval, while `CSFStacked` assembles those intervals into a single continuous field spanning the entire domain

-$$
-0 \le z \le 10.
-$$

-All subsequent comparisons with the analytical reference are performed on this assembled continuous member.

 Figure 4 shows the global member obtained after assembling the two CSF intervals.